bobshort4bobby4/PP4-Civ1/README.md

   ##### Incorrect Default setting used in Review Model.
   I used the default value of `auto_now` for the `created_on ` field in the Review model, `auto_now_add` would have been a better choice.
 In this case I don't think it matters as the reviews are not editable, I was reluctant to change the model as I feared it may affect currently written records.

+  ##### 'Approved by' field in Reviews Model
+  There should be an "Approved By" field in the reviews model to record which member of staff approved that particular review.
+It would be automatically set at review time to the currently loggged in user.

   ##### Unauthorised Viewing of Booking Details.
    Late in the developement process I noticed that a logged in user could view (but not change) another user's booking details by entering a random value into the extend booking and cancel booking URLs.
 I put an id check into the get method of both views and this solved the issue, I left the previous checks in the code as an additional safeguard.